trungle15/ReuseU/sprints/sprint-journals/sprint-2-journal.md

 ## Part 8: Additional Work

 We completed setting up database service in Firebase and added schema and dummy data in our Firebase realtime database following the schema provided in Part 3 - Data Modeling, fulfilling [#64](https://github.com/dicarlosofia/ReuseU/issues/64).
+We created test functions that randomly generate accounts, and another to print them out different contents of the database in python.

 A new mascot design was developed.